 The pharmacy team had an awareness of the strengthened warnings and measures to prevent against valproate exposure during pregnancy.
 Valproate patient cards were available for use during dispensing to valproate to all patients who may become pregnant.
-The shelf where the valproate medicines were kept was marked.
-The pharmacist reported that he would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and they are aware of these and query if they were taking effective contraception.
+The pharmacist reported that he would check that the patient's prescriber had discussed the risks of exposure in pregnancy with them and they are aware of these and query if they were taking effective contraception.

 The pharmacy obtained medicinal stock from suppliers such as Alliance, AAH or Oakwood.
-Specials were ordered from Lexon Specials.
+Specials were ordered via Lexon Specials.
 There were destruction kits available for the destruction of controlled drugs and designated bins for storing waste medicines were available and seen as being used for the disposal of medicines returned by patients.
-A bin for the disposal of hazardous waste was also available for use.
+A bin for the disposal of hazardous waste was not available for use at the time of the inspection.

 The pharmacy team were aware of the European Falsified Medicines Directive (FMD).
 Tesco head office was currently in the process of rolling out the hardware and software to the pharmacy.
 Medicines and medical devices were stored in an organised fashion within their original manufacturer's packaging.
 Pharmaceutical stock was subject to date checks which were documented and up to date.
 Short-dated products were appropriately marked.
-But the following out of date liquid medicines were found on the dispensary shelf: